allicodi/data550_final_project/README.md

 - `render_report.R` renders the final R Markdown report from the command line

 - `Makefile` can be used to build the final report.
 The following commands can be used to interact with the Makefile
+  - Report Rules - The following rules can be used to make the report locally without the use of Docker
 	- `make install` will use the `renv::restore` command to synchronize the package environment using the `renv.lock` file
-  - `make` command will build the final html report from scratch.
-It calls individual rules for making the tables, figures, and model
+	- `make` will build the final html report from scratch.
+It calls individual rules for making the tables, figures, and model.
+Run this command after ensuring the package environment is synchronized.
+The final report will be created and placed into the main project directory if making the report locally using this command.
+  - Docker Rules - The following rules can be used to build a Docker image, make the report within the Docker container, and retrieve the report locally
+  	- `make final_project_image` will build the Docker image
+  	- `make final_report/report.html` will build the report automatically in the Docker container
+  - Additional Rules
 	- `make clean` will clean up the project folder, removing the html report and output used in the report

+## Building the report with Docker:

+0. (Optional, not recommended): If you would like to build an image for the report from scratch, use the command `make final_project_image`
+1. Run `make final_report/report.html` to build the report using [`allicodi/final_project_image`](https://hub.docker.com/repository/docker/allicodi/final_project_image).
+The final html report can be retrieved from the final_report folder.